 - What should we expect of members of the campus community given people’s varied roles as learners, researchers, and mentors?

 - When controversies erupt, what values should guide their resolution?

 Potential answers to these questions involve different views of foundational values like justice, merit, and equality.
-We will explore these values by considering current debates on campuses about issues like free speech, student integrity policies, intellectual property and academic-industry ties, and research ethics.
+We will explore these values by considering current debates on campuses about issues like admissions, free speech, openness in research, and diversity and inclusion initiatives.
 We will discuss short readings and hear from guest speakers who will explain relevant campus policies and their rationales.
 Participants will gain insight about their roles within the university, learn to recognize and weigh the values at stake in campus policies and norms, and most practically, learn how various issues have been handled at Stanford with implications for teaching, research, and coursework.

 Additional Course Expectations

 - Students will complete about 30 minutes of reading per day outside of class.